tarekbrahmi/Open-cv-project/README.md

 In this repository we dive in more fields in computer vision and some AI/ML libraries to apply many algorithms in our data.

+##### Content of this repository

+> * Video processing with OpenCV ,Face Detection,Object and movement detection.
+> * Shape detection and counting object on real time via default camera.
+> * Drawing different type of contours (Circle,rectangle,Triangle.. ) in image or video (real time).
+> * Applying algorithms provided by OpenCv for image processing (Segmentation,Morphological algorithms...).
+> * Applying algorithms provided by Sklearn to preform many actions (Emotion Detection,)
+> * ...

 ##### Requirements of this repository

 > * *OpenCV* : Provides a real-time optimized Computer Vision library, tools, and hardware.
 It also supports model execution for Machine Learning (ML).